Teddy55Codes/Blog/Posts/24.06/quantum-computing-with-qsharp.md

 3. With simulators, you can break the rules.
 In a simulator nothing is stopping you from directly read and write the state of a qubit.
 4. In a simulator it is also possible to use a debugger which is immensely helpful.

-### Getting Started With the QDK (Q# Simulation)
+### Setting Up The QDK
-To get started with Q# development you need the Azure Quantum Development Kit sort QDK.
+To get started with Q# development, you need the Azure Quantum Development Kit, or QDK for short.
 The easiest way to get the QDK is via the vs code plugin.
-Here is a step by step guid:
+Here is a step-by-step guide:

 1. Get the QDK by adding the [QDK extension](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode) to your vs code.
 2. Create a file with the extension "qs".